KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/japan_the_land_of_quiet_light.md

 but from service.

 Japan is the breath
-that clarifies my work.
+that clarifies this work.

 The blade
-that hones my words.
+that hones its words.

 The bamboo
-that teaches me to stand firm
+that teaches us to stand firm
 and yet remain flexible.

-## The Soul of Japan Within Me
+## The Soul of Japan Within Us

-Japan did not shape me through study or through doctrine — it shaped me through presence.
+Japan does not shape through study or through doctrine — it shapes through presence.

 It taught me:
 *	that discipline is a form of love